EssoweBekley/minecraft-mod-updater/README.md

    - The script filters mod versions based on the specified Minecraft version and mod loader (e.g., Forge, Fabric).

 5. **Download Latest Version**:
-   - The latest compatible version of the mod is downloaded and saved to a `mods` folder.
+   - The latest compatible version of the mod is downloaded and saved to a new `mods` folder.

+6. **Drag and Replace**:
+   - After the script finishes, you can drag the newly created `mods` folder into your Minecraft directory to replace the old mods.

-6. **Review Results**:
+7. **Review Results**:
    - The script provides a summary of which mods were successfully updated and which failed.

 ## Installation